-With a wide variety of melons at the market, you know the end of summer is near.
+With a wide variety of melons at the market, you know it's summertime.
 Their juicy sweetness is refreshing in hot weather.
-These colorful mint and melon kabobs are easy to make.
+These colorful fruit kabobs made with different melons and mint leaves are easy to make.
 Serve with yogurt dip for your summer weekend barbecue.

 A few weekends ago, these simple mint and melon kabobs were a hit at a baby shower I catered.
 Scooping the melon into bite sized balls and skewering them on bamboo picks made them eye catching as well as easy to eat.
 No messy fingers or juice running down your chin.

 Melon kabobs are an easy, healthy dessert or as part of an appetizer spread.
 They even work great for an afternoon snack or lunchbox treat.

 For a fruit kabobs dip, I whipped together plain Greek yogurt with lime juice, honey and vanilla.
 It made them just a bit more tasty and special, but it's optional.

 How to Choose Melons

 Watermelons, Tuscans, Honeydews, Cantaloupes, Charantais, Casabas, Canaries, Persians and Muskmelons.
 Melons come in many varieties and colors.
 Ask the produce person what is best at the time.
 I chose a mini seedless watermelon (red), a mini honeydew (green) and a Tuscan (orange) melons for the color and flavor.
 The produce guy said the Tuscan melons were better than the cantaloupes at the time, so that is what I chose.